unfoundbox/octo/README.md

-# unfoundbox

-## what does a well crafted life mean to you?
+# what does a well crafted life mean to you?

-## have you ever found yourself at crossroads?
+# have you ever found yourself at crossroads?

 > situations where a socially conditioned part of you wants to do what will make you fit in well in society and won't make people raise their eyebrows.